 Clearbrook-Gonvick Schools have long recognized that clearly defined education standards set the course for quality and accountability.
 Due to the 2003 Minnesota Legislature's repeal of the Profile of Learning graduation standards, all Minnesota schools will be implementing a new set of state standards and credit-based high school graduation requirements.
-Cedar Mountain Schools is in the process of making this transition.
+Clearbrook-Gonvick Schools has made that transition.

 Under the new state requirements, Basic Standards Tests (explained below), grade-level standards, and high school credit requirements are components necessary for a student to receive a diploma.

-Students in the class of 2013-14 must graduate with 25 credits in various coursework, including English, math, science, social studies and electives in the arts, health and physical education, and world languages.
+Students in the class of 2022-2023 must graduate with 24 credits in various coursework, including English, math, science, social studies and electives in the arts, health and physical education.
 All areas will be expected to incorporate either state or locally developed standards, assessed through statewide tests.
 Clearbrook-Gonvick will continue to integrate standards into its grade-level curriculum.